StarbirdTech/AI-Blueprints/generative-ai/english-correction-with-langchain/README.md

 # Overview

 This project demonstrates how to perform English grammar correction in GitHub Markdown fules using a local LLaMA language model and LangChain.
-The system uses placeholder substitution and reconstruction techniqus to ensure Markdown structure is preserved during correction, making it ideal for grammar refinement in documentation and technical repositories.
+The system uses placeholder substitution and reconstruction techniques to ensure Markdown structure is preserved during correction, making it ideal for grammar refinement in documentation and technical repositories.

 ---